arlosValadao/tasmanager/README.md

-# human-task-manager
+# Task Manager
-A simple task manager (cmd) for help people in your works.
+A simple and pratical task manager in command line for help people in your works.
-This is an project of a discipline from my university.
+It was a project of a discipline from my university.

+# Usage

+Only open and enjoy, it's very intuitive